-Other borrowings, which Heartland defines as borrowings with an original maturity date of more than one year, outstanding at December 31, 2017 and 2016, are shown in the table below, net of discount and issuance costs amortization, in thousands:
+Other borrowings, which Heartland defines as borrowings with an original maturity date of more than one year, outstanding at December 31, 2018 and 2017, are shown in the table below, net of discount and issuance costs amortization, in thousands:

-2017 2016
+2018 2017

-Advances from the FHLB; weighted average call dates at December 31, 2017 and 2016 were December 2020 and August 2020, respectively; and weighted average interest rates were 3.22% and 3.25%, respectively \$ 6,975
+Advances from the FHLB; weighted average interest rates were 4.03% and 3.22% at December $31,2018$ and 2017 , respectively \$ 3,399 \$ 6,702

-Wholesale repurchase agreements; weighted average call dates at December 31, 2017, and 2016 were May 2018 and May 2017, respectively; and weighted average interest rates were 3.76% for both December 31, 2017, and 2016 30,000
+Wholesale repurchase agreements 30,000

-Trust preferred securities 121,886 115,232
+Trust preferred securities 130,913 121,886

-Senior notes 11,000 16,000
+Senior notes 5,000 11,000

-Note payable to unaffiliated bank 33,667 37,667
+Note payable to unaffiliated bank 58,417 33,667

-Contracts payable for purchase of real estate and other assets 1,881 2,339
+Contracts payable for purchase of real estate and other assets 1,953 1,881

-Subordinated notes 74,000 73,857
+Subordinated notes 74,143 74,000

-Other borrowings 5,875 6,464
+Other borrowings 1,080 5,875

-Total \$ 285,011 \$ 288,534
+Total \$ 274,905 \$ 285,011

 The Heartland banks are members of the FHLB of Des Moines, Chicago, Dallas, San Francisco and Topeka.
-The advances from the FHLB are collateralized by a portion of the Heartland banks' investments in FHLB stock of \$11.3 million and \$9.9 million at December 31, 2017 and 2016, respectively.
-In addition, the FHLB advances are collateralized with pledges of one- to four-family residential mortgages, commercial and agricultural mortgages and securities totaling \$2.91 billion at December 31, 2017, and \$2.74 billion at December 31, 2016.
-At December 31, 2017, Heartland had \$1.33 billion of remaining FHLB borrowing capacity.
+At December 31, 2018, none of Heartland's FHLB advances had call features.
+The advances from the FHLB are collateralized by a portion of the Heartland banks' investments in FHLB stock of \$13.3 million and \$11.3 million at December 31, 2018 and 2017, respectively.
+In addition, the FHLB advances are collateralized with pledges of one- to four-family residential mortgages, commercial and agricultural mortgages and securities totaling \$3.71 billion at December 31, 2018, and \$2.91 billion at December 31, 2017.
+At December 31, 2018, Heartland had \$1.35 billion of remaining FHLB borrowing capacity.

-Heartland has entered into various wholesale repurchase agreements, which had balances totaling \$30.0 million at both December 31, 2017 and 2016, respectively.
+Heartland has entered into various wholesale repurchase agreements, which had balances totaling \$0 at December 31, 2018 and \$30.0 million at December 31, 2017.

-At December 31, 2017, Heartland had eleven wholly-owned trust subsidiaries that were formed to issue trust preferred securities, which includes trust subsidiaries acquired in acquisitions since 2013.
+At December 31, 2018, Heartland had thirteen wholly-owned trust subsidiaries that were formed to issue trust preferred securities, which includes trust subsidiaries acquired in acquisitions since 2013.
 The proceeds from the offerings were used to purchase junior subordinated debentures from Heartland and were in turn used by Heartland for general corporate purposes.
 Heartland has the option to shorten the maturity date to a date not earlier than the callable date.
 Heartland may not shorten the maturity date without prior approval of the Board of Governors of the Federal Reserve System, if required.
 Prior redemption is permitted under certain circumstances, such as changes in tax or regulatory capital rules.
 Heartland repurchased and retired \$15.0 million of Heartland Statutory Trust IV in 2017.
 The retired debt was part of an interest rate swap and Citywide Capital Trust V replaced the retired debt in the interest rate swap with no impact to income.
 Refer to Note 12, "Derivative Financial Instruments," regarding this swap replacement.
-In connection with these offerings of trust preferred securities, the balance of deferred issuance costs included in other borrowings was \$127,000 as of December 31, 2017.
+In connection with these offerings of trust preferred securities, the balance of deferred issuance costs included in other borrowings was \$107,000 as of December 31, 2018.
 These deferred costs are amortized on a straight-line basis over the life of the debentures.
 The majority of the interest payments are due quarterly.
-A schedule of Heartland's trust preferred offerings outstanding, excluding deferred issuance costs, as of December 31, 2017, were as follows, in thousands:
+A schedule of Heartland's trust preferred offerings outstanding, excluding deferred issuance costs, as of December 31, 2018, were as follows, in thousands: